The Ramblers (draft)

 Mid-summer bathed the sprawling military compound outside Rome with mature temperatures as its rays filtered through a haze of dust that seemed to settle into every crevice of the temporary structures.
 Inside the sweltering administrative building, oscillating fans circled overhead, stirring papers on metal desks.
-The technical sergeant’s uniform hung loose to breathe with them as he stood at attention and complained with accumulating frustration to the captain of the maintenance company, “The War Department is sending home fathers and replacing them with fresh faced enlistees.”
+The technical sergeant’s uniform hung loose to breathe with them as he stood at attention and complained with accumulating frustration to the captain of the maintenance company, “The War Department is sending home fathers and replacing them with fresh-faced enlistees.”
 He extended a weathered hand towards the open window behind them where the maintenance yard was seen stretched in its orderly rows with corrugated roofs shimmering in the heat, he continued, “Morale is suffering.
 Work orders are slow to completion.”

 The Captain looked up from a stack of requisition forms, his reading glasses perched focus from the bridge of his nose.
 Around them the staff section bore the makeshift quality of wartime efficiency with maps tacked to plywood walls, filing cabinets that had seen better days, and a perpetually percolating coffee pot.
 Removing his glasses and massaging his brows, the captain, by standing emphasized, “We are a linchpin for the 51st Carrier Squadron’s efforts to return men and equipment to peacetime through the Ciampino Airport.”
 His normally emotionless countenance revealed lines of exasperation as he looked past the sergeant toward the Battalion Commander’s office, where an open door allowed leadership to be heard on its terms.
 The plaintive look he cast as they walked toward it spoke volumes about the pressure bearing down from above.

-From this spartan corner office, the Lieutenant Colonel boomed with the authority that obscured expected mayhem from his motor transport responsibilities, “They will be treated to a USO performance here on September 29th.”
+From this Spartan corner office, the Lieutenant Colonel boomed with the authority that obscured expected mayhem from his motor transport responsibilities, “They will be treated to a USO performance here on September 29th.”
 He shuffled the consolidated morning reports and then impatiently drummed his fingers on them, the current general orders, and the unit journal, “In the meantime, I have a USAAF liaison officer breathing fire about needing one of our Scout cars for a bigwig.
 Can we spare anyone to make the delivery?”

-Lit up with sudden inspiration, the sergeant resolutely straightened his posture, “By all accounts, our most responsible remaining technician is Private Bill Blythe.
+Lit up with sudden inspiration, the sergeant resolutely straightened his posture, “By all accounts, our most responsible remaining mechanic is Private Bill Blythe.
 He is showing maturity, competence, and is talkative.
 Moreover, his closest friends are some of those fathers, and he isn’t going home without exception.”

 “Yes.
 We can, further, save manpower by having him join one of the transport trucks heading north for demobilization.”

-Corporal Joyce Damico was summoned from her post.
+Corporal Ruth Ann Damico was summoned from her post.
 Her typewriter sat momentarily silent, a report still awaited finishing keystrokes, and a cup of lukewarm coffee grew cold beside a framed photograph of her family back in West Virginia.
 She fluidly rose from her chair, brushing her uniform skirt as she approached the Captain, who was already moving toward the door.
 Her dark eyes took in everything and held a question even before she spoke.
 “What is the excitement about?” she inquired, watching as the Captain gathered his cap and official documents.

 “We are providing a car for the new USO tour set to begin in Tuscany,” he said while pausing in the doorway.
-“One of our T4s, Private Blythe, will deliver the vehicle this afternoon after completing the preventative maintenance checks and services.
+“One of our mechanics, Private Blythe, will deliver the vehicle this afternoon after completing the preventative maintenance checks and services.
 We are giving him an overnight pass with the expectation that the trust we are extending will encourage him to help fill the leadership vacuum by example.”

 Her face softened and with the soothing cadence of her Appalachian upbringing Joyce replied, “He is affable and sweet.
 We have shared meals and stories of his childhood in Texas and mine in West Virginia.” as her stature raising expressiveness concluded, “Believe me, he needs this as much as the repair bay needs his fastened diligence.”